6 weeks to 12 months

 Our infant room maintains a ratio of one qualified teacher for every four children, up to a maximum of eight children.

 Your baby will learn about his/her environment through exploration.
-Infants learn at their own paces by touching, tasting and vocalizing, and through their own play.
+Infants learn at their own paces by touching and tasting, vocalizing, and through their own play.
 Teachers help to facilitate play by giving each infant the opportunity to be in control of his or her own experiences and make discoveries on their own.
-Therefore the infant environment is set up to encourage exploration and discovery that is both planned and spontaneous.
-Our infants also enjoy visiting the residents of United Helpers through daily stroller walks.
+Therefore, the infant environment is set up to encourage exploration and discovery that is both planned and spontaneous.
+Our infants also enjoy visiting the elderly residents of United Helpers through daily stroller walks.

-CDCC is a certified breastfeeding friendly center and supports mothers who choose to continue breastfeeding after returning to work.
+CDCC is a certified breastfeeding friendly center through The New York State Office of Children and Family Services (OCFS) and supports mothers who choose to continue breastfeeding after returning to work.
 Our staff is trained on how to handle breast milk and our classroom provides a quiet area for mothers to nurse.
 Mothers are welcome to come and breastfeed their child during the day.

 We strive to satisfy each infants’ need for a close physical and emotional attachment.
 As we forge this bond, we hope to become an extension of the family unit, working cooperatively to support both family and child.
 Connections between home and center practices are established to maintain consistency in care and to provide parent support.
 Infants are given love, emotional support, and affection throughout the day.
 In addition to meeting all direct care needs, staff aim to provide a warm, nurturing environment and as many one-to-one interactions as possible.
 Both diapering and feeding times provide additional opportunities for teachers to give individual attention to each child.
 The changing table is an inviting place, with hanging toys that can be played with.
 Infant and teacher can exchange smiles, gurgles, and giggles while a diaper is changed.
 At bottle time, infants are very relaxed while sitting in a teacher’s lap.